-Starting with the September 2019 test administration, students will be subject to new rules for re-taking the test:
+Starting with the September 2019 test administration, students are subject to new rules for re-taking the test:

 Read on to discover how these rule changes may impact you and how LSAT retake strategies may need to be revised accordingly.